19msb/treame/README.md

 1. **Navigate**: Navigate to the directory where you want to generate and customize `README.md` files using `treame`.

 2. **Run Command**: Simply type `treame` in your terminal and press Enter.
-This will execute the function, generate an initial `README.md` in the current directory, copy it to all subdirectories, customize each `README.md` file with "YOU ARE HERE" indicators, and display the contents of the root `README.md`.
+This will execute the function, generate an initial `README.md` in the current directory, copy it to all subdirectories (overwriting existing `README.md` files), customize each `README.md` file with "YOU ARE HERE" indicators, and display the contents of the root `README.md`.

 3. **Review**: Review the generated `README.md` files in each directory to see the updated directory structure with "YOU ARE HERE" indicators.

----

-This README provides a step-by-step guide on how to install and use the `treame` function effectively.
-Adjust the instructions as needed based on your specific setup and preferences.